 The exterior comprises concrete and wooden structure along with a green rooftop with infinity pool, hot tub and a fire pit for utmost relaxation.
 Interior is contemporary with modern furnishing so that the inhabitants don’t feel uncomfortable even when away from their urban lifestyle.

 Architect Nancy Copley has created this diamond-shaped, glass house in the middle of the forest of Accord, New York.
 Exterior is clad with stone, wood and huge glass walls, making it blend into the wilderness.

-However, interior of the forest home is lined completely in wood with modern day amenities.
-This house is perfect for enjoying few days away from urban cities and relax your body and soul within natural environment.
+However, the interior of this house in the forest is lined completely in wood with modern day amenities.
+This house is perfect for enjoying a few days away from urban cities and relax your body and soul within the natural environment.

 # Chipicas Town Houses

 Created by Alejandro Sanchez Garcia Arquitectos, Chipicas Town Houses are built inside a private garden in downtown Valle de Bravo.
 These are four houses with a vertical design and each three-story house boasts a roof garden and floor to ceiling windows to form interaction with the environment.

 Two sides of the facade are lined with a skin made of wooden lattice, which provides a sense of privacy to the houses.

 In order to create a joyful living space surrounded by nature, architect and builder Jesse Bennett has designed this amazing Planchonella House for himself and his family.
 The forest home is located in tropical North Queensland, embracing heritage rainforest to from unobstructed connection with nature.

 Interior of the house includes several luxurious amenities and facilities that are found in any modern day dwelling.
 The unconventional passive design and raw structure of the house are the results of LoFi technologies that are used for the construction process.